isabella232/offer-decisioning.en/help/api-reference/diagnostics.md

 }
 ```

-A brand new container for which no artifacts have been generated yets returns the following response:
+A brand new container for which no artifacts have been generated yet returns the following response:

 ```json
 {